zoezoezoezoe 9 months ago

 On top of that, it costs them nothing to make you file your taxes.
 In fact they probably rake in a whole boat load of money from all the people who report things the IRS didn't know about or didn't have enough sophistication to attribute to them.

-• schnable 9 hours ago
+• schnable 9 months ago

 Are the high level policies of the IRS really incentivized to generate extra revenue via fines?
 I think its more likely a statute or policy issue and then collecting on underpayment is incentivized downstream.